Ten top tips to create an outdoor space that is fun and safe for kids

-Kids love being outdoors and it’s a great way in which they can blow off steam and get messy without having to worry about damaging their surroundings.
-But it can also be a place where they can learn – about the food they eat, the wildlife that surrounds them and how to take care of plants.
+Children love being outdoors and it’s a great way in which they can blow off steam and get messy without having to worry about damaging their surroundings.
+It can also be a place where they can learn – about the food they eat, the wildlife that surrounds them and how to take care of plants.

 Tools & materials required